shubhamgugale/shubhamgugale.github.io/README.md

 - 👋 Hi, I’m @shubhamgugale
 - 👀 I’m interested in the new technologies..
-- 🌱 I’m currently learning Computer Engineering.
+- 🌱 I’m Computer Engineering.
-- 💞️ I’m looking to collaborate on project related to python
+- 💞️ I’m looking to collaborate on project related to Java
 - 💼 Visit Portfolio https://shubhamgugale.github.io/